FlatThirteen/flat-thirteen/README.md

   * ngrx-store-freeze in dev mode (@ngrx/store meta reducer that prevents state from being mutated.)
 * Karma/Jasmine testing
 * Protractor for E2E testing

-### Testing

-For unit tests, use `yarn run test` for continuous testing in watch mode and use `yarn run test:once` for single test.
-To view code coverage after running test, open `coverage/html/index.html` in your browser.

-For e2e tests, use `yarn run e2e`.
-To run unit test and e2e test at the same time, use `yarn run ci`.